-You can also use this product to set up a virtual fence, but there is no mention of any type of correction – electronic or tonal – to make sure your dog understands where boundaries are.
+Like most GPS pet trackers, you can also use this product to set up a virtual fence, but there is no mention of any type of correction – electronic or tonal – to make sure your dog understands where boundaries are.
 There are no boundary flags included in the product description, which is typically a part of training your dog to accept the boundaries of your yard or property line.
 The only bad thing we can say about this product is that we have some unanswered questions, and, because this product is so much cheaper than other trackers/collars/virtual fences, we wonder if leaving out some of these features could actually be to the detriment of the user’s satisfaction.

 Great for Small Pets: Jiobit GPS Dog & Cat Location Monitor

 - Uses cellular, WiFi hotspots, GPS, and Bluetooth to provide the most accurate location monitoring

 - Offers unlimited range and long battery life

 - Must purchase a subscription for the app